bitrise-io/devcenter/_articles/reviews/most-important-concepts-draft.md

 ### The value of an Environment Variable can only be a String

 Environment Variables can only hold `String` values.
-Even if you set a number or bool, like `1` or `true` as the value of the Environment Variable, that will be a string.
+Even if you set a number or bool, like `1` or `true` as the value of the Environment Variable, it will be considered a string.

 ### Parent processes can't access Environment Variables exposed by child processes